Backing up your emails using Outlook

 Backing up your email using Outlook

 Double click the Outlook icon on your desktop.
-Log on with firstname.lastname@example.org and your MWS password.
+If prompted, log on with your university computing accout credentials, entering your email address in the format firstname.lastname@example.org.

 From your inbox click on File | Open & Export | Import/Export